 “Any valid discussion of morality in the realm of intimacy must address differing values over the centuries and also in different religious or spiritual groups.

 In the Western world, many people believe that the Old Testament injunction against adultery automatically makes polyamory morally unacceptable because this assumption went unchallenged for centuries in the wake of the Inquisition and subsequent wave of witch burnings.
 Yet everyone knows that many of the Biblical patriarchs has multiple wives and/or concubines.”
-For example, Father Abraham, and King Solomon, were they committing adultery?
-It has been argued, rightly or wrongly so, that “the original intention of the commandment was to protect the property rights of men to their women, not to prohibit men or even unmarried women from having multiple partners.”(Anapol) Of course, this latter statement provokes another controversial issue, whether women are truly the “property” of men.

-Nevertheless, based on the way things are going, in another couple of decades a large percentage of relationships are likely to evolve into open relationships.
-In the meantime, for monogamists and conventional relationship absolutists, open relationships equal infidelity.
+Right or wrong, moral or immoral, what is cheating is determined by the couple involved in the open or polyamorous relationship.
+Nevertheless, based on the way things are going, in another couple of decades a large percentage of relationships are likely to evolve into open relationships and open marriages.
+In the meantime, open relationships equal infidelity for monogamists and conventional relationship absolutists.

-Is having an open relationship an immoral practice?
+- Is having an open relationship an immoral practice?

 - Is having an open relationship another way of justifying cheating?